rajeshrah22/nmstate-mcp/README.md

 ## About the Project

-A mcp server implementation that works with the MCP SuperAssistant Chrome browser extension to enable any web based LLM chat API to call local or remote tools using MCP.
+A mcp server implementation that works with the MCP SuperAssistant Chrome browser extension to enable any web based LLM chat API to call local nmstate tools using MCP.

 ### Prerequisites